 Then a wooden bridge across the Thames was built, and the sleepy village found itself on the main road between London and Bristol - now the A4.
 A new wharf, or "Maiden Hythe" was built beside the bridge, and settlement built up around it.
 In 1582 Elizabeth I granted Maidenhead its town charter.

 Part of Maidenhead's prosperity stemmed from the fact that it was precisely one day's journey from London, so it became a major stopping place for travellers.

 Brunel's Great Western Railway brought a further influx of settlers who could now live in the pretty Thames-side setting of Maidenhead and use the railway to go to work in London.

-A fanciful estate designed in 1881 by Sir Chales Berry, Cliveden was bought in 1893 by William Waldorf Astor.
+A fanciful estate designed in 1881 by Sir Charles Berry, Cliveden was bought in 1893 by William Waldorf Astor.
 In the 1930's it was the home of "the Cliveden Set" of powerful political figures.
-The Thames below Cliveden is magnificent in summer, when the hanging beechwoods are reflected in colourful profusion in the river below.
+The Thames below Cliveden is magnificent in summer when the hanging beechwoods are reflected in colourful profusion in the river below.